hnsol/ClispGames/README.md

 **Gather the Tears of Kanagan and Save Your Friends!**

 > Three close-knit cats, Hann-chan, Solo, and Nanachi, have stumbled into the alternate world of Kanagan.
-In order to save Hann-chan, who has become immobilized by fear, Solo (the brother) and Nanachi (the best friend) embark on an adventure seeking a miracle!
-Set in two distinct worlds, "The Grey World" and "The Black World," the duo strives to collect the Tears of Kanagan and wrestle their friend from peril.
-Overcome the challenges encountered in each world with courageous jump actions!
+To save Hann-chan, paralyzed by fear, Solo (the brother, a black cat) and Nanachi (the best friend, a white cat) embark on an adventure in search of a miracle!
+Set across two distinct realms - "The Grey World" and "The Black World," the duo endeavors to collect the Tears of Kanagan and rescue their friend from peril.
+Overcome the challenges encountered in each world with brave jump actions!
 Hann-chan’s safety hangs in the balance...
 There’s no time to lose!

+---

 [Pin Climb](http://hnsol.github.io/CrispGames/?pinclimb)